projectunic0rn/pub/content/blog/2019-02-21-hello-world/index.md

 ---

 We're happy to announce the launch of the Project Unicorn web site!
-As part of this announcement we're also showcasing some of the projects made by our awesome members.
+As part of this announcement, we're also showcasing some of the projects made by our awesome members.

 ## Project Unicorn UI